Good to Go is a new, free program designed to help Nashville’s businesses in every industry keep Music City safe and healthy.

 Because Lifest is a family-friendly event, we want to make it easier for breastfeeding mothers to enjoy their time at the festival.
 A private space has been created in our KidZone tent.

-General Parking is located at East Hickman High School at 7700 TN-7, Lyles, TN.
+General Parking is located at East Hickman High School at 7700 SR-7, Lyles, TN.
 Unless you are camping, your vehicle will not be allowed to enter the festival grounds.
 If you have a certified handicap sticker, alert the parking attendants and they will direct you to the handicap section in the High School parking lot.
 There is limited parking on grounds for wheelchair-bound guests.
 You cannot park in the High School parking lot overnight; all vehicles will be towed at the owner’s expense.

 Shuttles are available to transport attendees between the High School and the Main Gate.